-- If the PPC holder dies, their estate must claim within 24 months. - If you go into hospital and stay there until the certificate runs out, you must make a claim within three months of the PPC running out. - If you become entitled to free prescriptions, you must make the claim within three months of becoming exempt.
+- If the PPC holder dies, their estate must claim within 24 months. - If you go into hospital and stay there until the certificate runs out, you must make a claim within three months of the PPC running out.

+- If you receive a valid maternity or medical exemption certificate, we will normally issue any refund automatically.
+If you do not receive a refund, you need to get in touch. - If you become entitled to free prescriptions for any other reason, you must make the claim within three months of becoming exempt.
 That is, you must claim within three months of the start date of an exemption certificate or the award of a qualifying benefit.